I Love You (The Zombies song)

 "I Love You" is a 1965 song by the Zombies, written by their bassist Chris White.
-Written during a tour of France, the song was written at a time the Zombie's mainstream popularity was slowly fading.
+Written during a tour of France, the song was written at a time the Zombies' mainstream popularity was slowly fading.
 The song was released as the B-side of Rod Argent's "Whenever You're Ready" to both commercial and critical indifference.

 The track got a resurgence in Japan two years after initially being recorded, when a cover in Japanese by the Carnabeats reached number two on the charts there, with it becoming a rock standard among Japanese bands.
 Similarly, in 1968, American rock group People! managed to reach number 14 on the Billboard Hot 100 with it.

 Background

 "I Love You" was written by bass guitarist Chris White, during a tour of France with his group The Zombies.
 According to White, the process of writing the song was rather simple: "The thing that came first was the riff.
 That was the root of writing that one.
 In actual fact I think I nicked it off Tommy Roe".
 The song was written during the same time as several other White and Rod Argent compositions, as they were preparing a recording session upon their return to the United Kingdom and therefore needed material.
 White wrote the song on an acoustic guitar as opposed to a bass guitar which was his primary instrument.

 The group soon returned from France, and on 8 July 1965, the group entered Decca Studios in London in order to record "I Love You" along with several other compositions.
 The song contrasted to the usual way of Zombies recordings; the group would usually perform several takes of one song and add overdubs to the one which was the best.
 On "I Love You", however, the group recorded the verses and choruses first, before a studio engineer spliced one of the verses onto the beginning, effectively becoming the first song by the group to utilize tape splicing, which would become much more common for the group later on.